-Discharging off-Site requires 464.00 m of attenuation to be provided to ensure there is no flooding within the development in all storm events up to and including the 1 in 100 year including a 40% allowance for climate change.
-This volume is subject to the discharge rate being restricted to 10.40 l/s (as close to the Greenfield 1 in 1 year rate as possible, without increasing the potential for blockages).
-A 10% urban creep allowance has been included within the calculations.
+Discharging off-Site requires 47.31 m3 of attenuation to be provided to ensure there is no flooding within the development in all storm events up to and including the 1 in 100 year including a 40% allowance for climate change.
+This volume is subject to the discharge rate being restricted to 2 l/s (as close to the Greenfield 1 in 1 year rate as possible, without increasing the potential for blockages).